 All adult citizens are guaranteed the right to participate in national elections.
 The government also provides transportation to those requiring it.
 Citizens in hospitals and in jails are also able to vote, with assistance provided as necessary, and provision is made for Portuguese citizens living abroad to cast their ballots.
+In the period under review here, the vote was extended to foreigners who are registered to vote in Portugal.
 There is no observable discrimination.

-Problems with substantial inflation of the electoral register remain, generating a problem of technical abstention.
-Estimates after the 2015 legislative elections pointed to a gap of about 780,000 between the register and actual number of voters.
-As noted in the report before last, this difference reflects the current emigration pattern and the failure of Portuguese emigrants registered to vote in Portugal to transfer their electoral registration to their overseas residence.
-As Portuguese voters can only vote in the administrative parish (or, if abroad, in the country) in which they are formally registered, this means that a substantial proportion of Portuguese emigrants are unable to exercise their voting rights.
-For instance, in the 2015 legislative elections, there were a total of 9,457 registered Portuguese voters in Switzerland, a minute fraction of the estimated 262,748 Portuguese citizens resident in Switzerland in 2014.
+However, problems remain with substantial inflation of the electoral register, generating a problem of technical abstention.
+Estimates in the run-up to the October 2017 local elections indicated a gap of about 850,000 people between the registered and actual number of voters - an increase of 9% vis-à-vis the 2015 legislative elections.

+As noted in previous reports, this difference reflects current emigration patterns and the failure of Portuguese emigrants registered to vote in Portugal to transfer their electoral registration to their overseas residence.
+As Portuguese voters can vote only in the administrative parish (or, if abroad, in the country) in which they are formally registered, this means that a substantial proportion of Portuguese emigrants are unable to exercise their voting rights.
+For instance, in the 2015 legislative elections, a total of just 9,457 Portuguese voters living in Switzerland were registered to vote there, a minute fraction of the estimated 262,748 Portuguese citizens resident in Switzerland in 2014.

-At the same time, it must be noted that this discrepancy is not due to legal barriers to registration.
-Both within and without Portugal, electoral registration is a simple and non-exclusionary process.
+However, it must be noted that this discrepancy is not due to legal barriers to registration.
+Both within and outside Portugal, electoral registration is a simple and non-exclusionary process.